Online therapy in Oregon. EMDR and LGBTQ+ Counselor

 Telehealth appointments in Oregon, California, and Wisconsin

-Prior to providing services, licensees and persons granted a temporary practice authorization must provide each client with a professional disclosure statement via electronic communication, licensees and temporary practitioners must ensure a means of documenting confirmation of receipt and acknowledgment of the Professional Disclosure Statement (PDS)
+Prior to providing services, licensees and persons granted a temporary practice authorization must provide each client with a professional disclosure statement via electronic communication.
+Licensees and temporary practitioners must ensure a means of documenting confirmation of receipt and acknowledgment of the Professional Disclosure Statement (PDS)

 Philosophy and Approach: